gitnacho/NativeScript/tests/app/data/observable-array.md

 description: "Examples for using observable-array"
 previous_url: /ApiReference/data/observable-array/HOW-TO
 ---

 # Observable Array module

-{%snippet observable-array-require%}
+{% snippet observable-array-require %}

-### Create ObservableArray from array.
+## Create ObservableArray from array.

-{%snippet observable-array-create%}
+{% snippet observable-array-create %}

-### Create ObservableArray from arguments.
+## Create ObservableArray from arguments.

-{%snippet observable-array-arguments%}
+{% snippet observable-array-arguments %}

-### Create ObservableArray with specific length.
+## Create ObservableArray with specific length.

-{%snippet observable-array-length%}
+{% snippet observable-array-length %}

-### Set ObservableArray length to new value.
+## Set ObservableArray length to new value.

-{%snippet observable-array-newvalue%}
+{% snippet observable-array-newvalue %}

-### Get item at specified index using getItem(index) method.
+## Get item at specified index using getItem(index) method.

-{%snippet observable-array-getitem%}
+{% snippet observable-array-getitem %}

-### Set item at specified index using setItem(index, item) method.
+## Set item at specified index using setItem(index, item) method.

-{%snippet observable-array-setitem%}
+{% snippet observable-array-setitem %}

-### Set item at specified index using setItem(index, item) method and observe change event data.
+## Set item at specified index using setItem(index, item) method and observe change event data.

-{%snippet observable-array-eventdata%}
+{% snippet observable-array-eventdata %}

-### Use concat() method to combine ObservableArray with array.
+## Use concat() method to combine ObservableArray with array.

-{%snippet observable-array-combine%}
+{% snippet observable-array-combine %}

-### Use join() method to convert ObservableArray to comma separated string.
+## Use join() method to convert ObservableArray to comma separated string.

-{%snippet observable-array-join%}
+{% snippet observable-array-join %}

-### Use join(separator) method to convert ObservableArray to string separated with specified separator.
+## Use join(separator) method to convert ObservableArray to string separated with specified separator.

-{%snippet observable-array-join-separator%}
+{% snippet observable-array-join-separator %}

-### Use pop() method to remove the last element.
+## Use pop() method to remove the last element.

-{%snippet observable-array-join-pop%}
+{% snippet observable-array-join-pop %}

-### Handle "change" event to know more info about the change after calling pop() method.
+## Handle "change" event to know more info about the change after calling pop() method.

-{%snippet observable-array-join-change%}
+{% snippet observable-array-join-change %}

-### Use push() method to add single element to the array.
+## Use push() method to add single element to the array.

-{%snippet observable-array-push%}
+{% snippet observable-array-push %}

-### Handle "change" event to know more info about the change after calling push() method with single element.
+## Handle "change" event to know more info about the change after calling push() method with single element.

-{%snippet observable-array-change-push%}
+{% snippet observable-array-change-push %}

-### Use push() method to add multiple elements to the array.
+## Use push() method to add multiple elements to the array.

-{%snippet observable-array-push-multiple%}
+{% snippet observable-array-push-multiple %}

-### Handle "change" event to know more info about the change after calling push() method with multiple elements.
+## Handle "change" event to know more info about the change after calling push() method with multiple elements.

-{%snippet observable-array-push-multiple-info%}
+{% snippet observable-array-push-multiple-info %}

-### Use push() method to add multiple elements from source array to the ObservableArray.
+## Use push() method to add multiple elements from source array to the ObservableArray.

-{%snippet observable-array-push-source%}
+{% snippet observable-array-push-source %}

-### Handle "change" event to know more info about the change after calling push() method with multiple elements from source array.
+## Handle "change" event to know more info about the change after calling push() method with multiple elements from source array.

-{%snippet observable-array-push-source-info%}
+{% snippet observable-array-push-source-info %}

-### Use reverse() method to reverse the elements order of the ObservableArray.
+## Use reverse() method to reverse the elements order of the ObservableArray.

-{%snippet observable-array-reverse%}
+{% snippet observable-array-reverse %}

-### Use shift() method to remove the first element of the array.
+## Use shift() method to remove the first element of the array.

-{%snippet observable-array-shift%}
+{% snippet observable-array-shift %}

-### Handle "change" event to know more info about the change after calling shift() method.
+## Handle "change" event to know more info about the change after calling shift() method.

-{%snippet observable-array-shift-change%}
+{% snippet observable-array-shift-change %}

-### Use slice() method to return array with all ObservableArray elements.
+## Use slice() method to return array with all ObservableArray elements.

-{%snippet observable-array-slice%}
+{% snippet observable-array-slice %}

-### Use slice(star, end) method to return section of the array.
+## Use slice(star, end) method to return section of the array.

-{%snippet observable-array-slice-args%}
+{% snippet observable-array-slice-args %}

-### Use sort() method to sort the array.
+## Use sort() method to sort the array.

-{%snippet observable-array-sort%}
+{% snippet observable-array-sort %}

-### Use sort(compareFunction) method to sort the array with your own comparing logic.
+## Use sort(compareFunction) method to sort the array with your own comparing logic.

-{%snippet observable-array-sort-comparer%}
+{% snippet observable-array-sort-comparer %}

-### Use splice(start, deleteCount) method to delete elements in the array.
+## Use splice(start, deleteCount) method to delete elements in the array.

-{%snippet observable-array-splice%}
+{% snippet observable-array-splice %}

-### Handle "change" event to know more info about the change after calling splice(start, deleteCount) method.
+## Handle "change" event to know more info about the change after calling splice(start, deleteCount) method.

-{%snippet observable-array-splice-change%}
+{% snippet observable-array-splice-change %}

-### Use splice(start, deleteCount, ...arguments) method to remove and insert elements in the array.
+## Use splice(start, deleteCount, ...arguments) method to remove and insert elements in the array.

-{%snippet observable-array-splice-args%}
+{% snippet observable-array-splice-args %}

-### Handle "change" event to know more info about the change after calling splice(start, deleteCount, ...arguments) method.
+## Handle "change" event to know more info about the change after calling splice(start, deleteCount, ...arguments) method.

-{%snippet observable-array-splice-args-change%}
+{% snippet observable-array-splice-args-change %}

-### Use unshift(item1, item2... itemN) method to insert elements from the start of the array.
+## Use unshift(item1, item2... itemN) method to insert elements from the start of the array.

-{%snippet observable-array-unshift%}
+{% snippet observable-array-unshift %}

-### Handle "change" event to know more info about the change after calling unshift(item1, item2... itemN) method.
+## Handle "change" event to know more info about the change after calling unshift(item1, item2... itemN) method.

-{%snippet observable-array-unshift-change%}
+{% snippet observable-array-unshift-change %}

-### Use indexOf(item) method to get the index of the desired item in the array.
+## Use indexOf(item) method to get the index of the desired item in the array.

-{%snippet observable-array-indexof%}
+{% snippet observable-array-indexof %}

-### Use indexOf(item, fromIndex) method to get the index of the desired item in the array starting from specified index.
+## Use indexOf(item, fromIndex) method to get the index of the desired item in the array starting from specified index.

-{%snippet observable-array-indexof-args%}
+{% snippet observable-array-indexof-args %}

-### Use lastIndexOf(item) method to get the last index of the desired item in the array.
+## Use lastIndexOf(item) method to get the last index of the desired item in the array.

-{%snippet observable-array-lastindexof%}
+{% snippet observable-array-lastindexof %}

-### Use lastIndexOf(item, fromIndex) method to get the last index of the desired item in the array starting from specified index.
+## Use lastIndexOf(item, fromIndex) method to get the last index of the desired item in the array starting from specified index.

-{%snippet observable-array-lastindexof-args%}
+{% snippet observable-array-lastindexof-args %}